-- -you risk collision with a high-speed ferry. - -a Marine Dept guard boat or the Marine Police may escort you from the area, detain or fine you. - -you will be disqualified from the race. - you will jeopardize the future running of the event.
+- Risk collision with a high-speed ferry. - Marine Dept guard boat or the Marine Police may escort you from the area, detain or fine you. - · Disqualification from the race. - · Jeopardize the future running of the event.

 A picture for the 2011 steersman who claimed the cardinal marks were too small and hard to see...